rogeralsing/DistributedDesignPatterns/state.md

 Instead, we can build our system as a stateful service.
 This means that all or atleast some of the state is already loaded and available to use.

-Stateful services can be build using different state strategies.
+Stateful services can be build using different strategies to manage state:

 ### Actors